soapbox-pub/rebased/docs/config/custom_emoji.md

   ]
 ```

-Order of the `groups` matters, so to override default tags just put your group on the top of the list.
+Order of the `groups` matters, so to override default tags just put your group on top of the list.
 E.g:
 ```
 config :pleroma, :emoji,
   shortcode_globs: ["/emoji/custom/**/*.png"],